As the owner of a custom software design and development company, I can tell you that poorly written, shoddy code is more common than you might think.

 So, when users would try to create their account, if their password wasn’t long enough or they’d chosen a username that wasn’t available, they had no idea.
 Nothing in the app told them that their account wasn’t getting created and why.
 It just looked like they later couldn’t log in.

-2. Not Invalidating Temporary Passwords: One app, created by an app development company here in Florida, came to us with a real security issue: All the user accounts created for the app were given the same temporary password.
-That password was the company’s name, and it was hard-coded in the API.
+One app, created by an app development company here in Florida, came to us with a real security issue: All the user accounts created for the app were given the same temporary password.
+That password was the company’s name, and it was hard-coded in the software.

-When users changed their password, that old, company-name password was not invalidated.
+When users changed their password, that old, company name password was not invalidated.
 Anyone could log into any account using it.
 Meaning, once you knew the “temporary password” you had access to every user account in their system.
-This simple act of invalidating temporary passcodes is Coding 101 and should not have been missed.
+The simple act of invalidating temporary passwords is Coding 101 and should not have been missed.

 Our client was unaware of this potentially catastrophic issue in their code.
 We found it (and fixed it!) while performing software updates for them.

-4. Poor Architecture and Logic: An app is not just an app in isolation.
+An app is not just an app in isolation.
 Anything more than a simple calculator is bound to be part of a larger software system that includes multiple APIs, databases and web applications.
 Your app itself has thousands of lines of code.
-There is a strategy to organizing all of this, and if it’s not thought out or done using best practices, you will have a mess on your hands.
+There is a strategy to organize all of this, and if it’s not thought out or done using best practices, you will have a mess on your hands.

 Adding new features, or fixing bugs, can be like looking through a jumble of electrical wires to figure out why a light switch won’t turn on.
-Something that should take less than an hour could take many hours or days if your original developer or team did not create a logical structure for your app.
+Something that should take under an hour, could take many hours or days if your original developer or team did not create a logical structure for your app.

-Finding the source of problems can also be very difficult.
+Finding the source of software problems can also be very difficult.
 It’s much easier to start with well-organized code in the first place that is not riddled with coding errors.

 Just as with any employee, if something happens to your developer or they leave the company, they should be setting up their work for the next person to easily take over.
 In a team environment the same applies.